dmytrokorobko/devops-infra-template/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ---